Lifetime ISA Frequently Asked Questions

 For each Lifetime ISA you open, you will need to wait 12 months from the date of your first payment into the account before being able to instruct your conveyancer when buying your first home.
 If you don't wait 12 months the 25% government withdrawal charge will apply.

-The money from the Lifetime ISA can only be used for your deposit and the property must be purchased with a mortgage (not a Buy to Let mortgage).
-The mortgage must not be a loan from a connected party.
+You can only use the money from the Lifetime ISA for a deposit.
+You need to purchase the property with a mortgage (not a Buy to Let mortgage).
+The mortgage can’t be a loan from a connected party.
 A connected party is defined as:

 • your spouse or civil partner